 We actually get a lot of questions about having the kids help us plan our vacations and work trips.
 Yes, the boys (6 + 9 years old) have opinions and interests and it’s extremely important that we consider those when vacation planning.
 The best road trips in the USA will no doubt have lots of points of interest, but some will be more exciting than others depending on your family.

 If you’ve got kids, you have an opportunity to show them that you value their opinions and interests by getting them involved with planning a trip.
-When we got our copy of The Open Road… we told the kids to browse through and each pick a trip they thought would be the most interesting to them.
+Travel books are a great way to get their input.

 Our Top Kid Picks for Road Trips